 You may download a free Demo after logging in.

-Export the texts of your After Effects project to a spreadsheet and apply the modified spreadsheet again to the AE project in a single click.
+Export the texts of your After Effects project to a spreadsheet, modify it with MS Excel, Apple Numbers or Open Office and apply the changes to the AE project in a single click.
 Perfect for text translation, client review and other text processing tasks.

 Text2Spreadsheet exports the texts of your After Effects project to a spreadsheet where you can modify them easily with applications like Microsoft Excel, Apple Numbers or Open Office.
 When you are done editing, you can apply the changes to your After Effects project in a single click.